pingcap/docs/develop/dev-guide-sample-application-java.md

 ## Step 3.
 Run the code

-This part describes step-by-step how to run the code.
+The following content introduces how to run the code step by step.

-### 步骤 3.1 Table Initialization
+### Step 3.1 Table initialization

 <SimpleTab>

 <div label="Using JDBC" href="jdbc-table-init-jdbc">

 When using JDBC, you need to initialize the database tables manually.
-If you have **mysql-client** installed locally and are using a local cluster, you can run it directly in the `plain-java-jdbc` directory：
+If you are using a local cluster, and MySQL client has been installed locally, you can run it directly in the `plain-java-jdbc` directory:

 {{< copyable "shell-regular" >}}